esoltys/g1-ollama/README.md

 - **Expandable Steps**: Each reasoning step is presented in an expandable format, allowing users to focus on specific parts of the reasoning process.
 - **Knowledge Graph**: Visualizes the relationships between different reasoning steps using a network graph.
 - **Strongest Path**: Highlights the most relevant path of reasoning in the knowledge graph.
+- **LaTeX Support**: Renders mathematical notations and formulas using LaTeX for clear presentation of mathematical concepts.

 ## Example: